gvwilson/btt/src/index.md

 ## Motivation

+I'm trying to figure out
-I don't know how to persuade a 20-year-old straight white/Asian male programmer who has grown up watching toxic YouTube videos to care about ethics, equity, and social responsibility rather than dismissing the topics as "woke".
+how to persuade a 20-year-old straight white/Asian male programmer who has grown up watching toxic YouTube videos to care about ethics, equity, and social responsibility rather than dismissing the topics as "woke".
+What I'd like to try is
-The only idea I've had so far that I think has any chance of working is to embed discussion of ideas that matter in an undergrad course about building software in teams.
+embedding discussion of things that matter in an undergrad course about building software in teams as a way of smuggling ideas past knee-jerk defenses.
 For example,
 "how to run a meeting" leads naturally to "how to manage interruptions", which in turn motivates discussion of who interrupts whom in our society,